 However, this is what I’ve seen in many gym partners or groups of three.
 The rest periods become ridiculous.
 They rest for far too long as there is far too much to talk about.
 Rather chat before and after the session and while training, talk about training.
-The groups get too big also meaning the intensity and the rest periods aren’t done right.
-There is too much spotting, you should not be spotting from the first rep and spotting means literally the smallest amount of help so that you do not drop the weight on yourself.
+The groups get too big, also meaning the intensity and the rest periods aren’t done right.
+There is too much spotting; you should not be spotting from the first rep, and spotting means the smallest amount of help literally so that you do not drop the weight on yourself.
 It does not mean you lift the bar for your partner.

 So a gym partner can be a fantastic asset; you can push yourself more and reach higher and newer limits.
 Try not to make it too much of a social gathering so partner up with someone as driven and likeminded as you.